Acly/hdrv/README.md

 ### Other Platforms

-When building for a different platform the following dependencies will have to be built as static libraries and provided where the linker can find them:
+When building for a different platform the following dependencies will have to be installed or built from source and provided where the linker can find them:
 * [OpenEXR 2.2.0](http://www.openexr.com/)
 * [libpic 0.1](http://people.cs.kuleuven.be/~ares.lagae/libpic/)
 * [libpng 0.1](http://people.cs.kuleuven.be/~ares.lagae/libpfm/)